AdobeDocs/commerce-merchant-services.en/help/live-search/settings.md

 Price faceting specifies the number of price range groups and how price values are distributed among them.

-Language settings tell the [!DNL Live Search] service which language to expect when writing the index.
+The Language setting tells the [!DNL Live Search] service which language to expect when writing the index.

 ![Settings](assets/settings.png)